dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR12.md

 ## 记忆时间

+## 目录

+0105 Customizing the AutoCAD User Interface for Windows

 ## 0105.
 Customizing the AutoCAD User Interface for Windows

 You customize the user interface through a combination of direct manipulation and the Customize User Interface Editor—or CUI Editor, as it is commonly known.
 Direct manipulation can make it fast and easy to reorganize elements, but there are limitations, as not all elements are supported and new user-interface elements can't be added.
 The CUI Editor provides the most control over the elements of the user interface.